Lalit1112/obsidian-ai-assistant/README.md

 ## Latest Updates

+- **NEW**: Model selection per query - choose different models for individual prompts without changing defaults
+- **NEW**: Critique mode - get a second AI model's analysis and feedback on responses (60-second delay)
+- **NEW**: Quartz publishing optimization prompt - prepare notes for web publication with SEO and readability suggestions
 - Claude 4 models and OpenAI o3 / o4 series are now available.
 - **NEW**: Google Gemini 2.5 Pro and 2.5 Flash models now supported!
 - **NEW**: Custom prompts feature - define up to 3 frequently used prompts for quick selection